How Much Does Contents Insurance Cost in NZ?

 | 10 min read

 How much would it cost to replace everything you own?
-A survey of more than 8,000 Kiwis shopping for Contents insurance on Quashed.co.nz, the answer is a shocking $70,000 or more.
+According to a survey of more than 8,000 Kiwis shopping for Contents insurance on Quashed, the answer is a shocking $70,000 or more.

 1.

-Based on an analysis of over 3,000 anonymised quotes generated through the Market Scan tool in 2025, the average cost of NZ contents insurance is $863 a year or $72 a month.
+Based on the latest Q1 2026 Quashed Index data, the average cost of NZ contents insurance is $804 a year or $67 a month.

-However, this price varies significantly based on your Sum Insured, location, and the level of cover you choose.
+This price varies significantly based on your sum insured, location, and the level of cover you choose.

 Auckland